 Once workings have been completed, the site would gradually be restored to woodland, reed-beds and lakes for nature conservation and the enjoyment of local people.
 To enhance levels of public access the creation of cycle ways and public footpaths would also be created, and there could be the potential for after-uses such as fishing, bird-watching and sailing activities.

-CEMEX has a long history of operations in the area, and has identified a need to develop the airfield to fulfill local demand once operations at nearby Norton Low Wood, Tonges Plantation and Norton Disney Quarry come to an end in 2012.
+CEMEX has a long history of operations in the area, and has identified a need to develop the airfield to fulfil local demand once operations at nearby Norton Low Wood, Tonges Plantation and Norton Disney Quarry come to an end in 2012.

 The Swinderby development is consistent with national, regional and local plans and policies.
 Over a seven year period, the quarry would provide 12 million tones of good quality aggregates, which are essential for the construction of homes, schools, offices, hospitals and roads, to continue to serve local markets.